Summary of updates to the guidance

 National reporting

-If the case may have acquired rabies in New Zealand, the Director of Public Health, Ministry of Health, will notify the appropriate staff in the Ministry for Primary Industries, on phone: 0800 809 966, so that further investigation of the source can be undertaken.
+If the case may have acquired rabies in New Zealand, Health New Zealand will notify the appropriate staff in the Ministry for Primary Industries, on phone: 0800 809 966, so that further investigation of the source can be undertaken.

 If the case has been acquired in another country, obtain as much information as possible about the case’s contacts in that country as it may be necessary to inform health authorities in that country.
-Such liaison with other countries will be conducted by the Ministry of Health.
+Such liaison with other countries will be conducted by the Health New Zealand.

 Further information